tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 https://mailarchive.ietf.org/arch/msg/tls/tXvdcqnogZgqmdfCugrV8M90Ftw.

 Thanks to Daniel Kahn Gillmor for a pretty detailed review of the initial draft.
-Thanks to Stephen Farrell, Martin Rex Martin Thomson and employees of the UK National Cyber Security Centre for their reviews.
+Thanks to Mike Bishop, Stephen Farrell, Barry Leiba, Martin Rex, Meral Shirazipour, Martin Thomson and employees of the UK National Cyber Security Centre for their reviews.

 {backmatter}